Find someone to listen to you

 Make time for exercise and eating well

 Your wellbeing is directly related to your physical health.
 Regular exercise increases the serotonin levels in the brain, which causes you to feel good.
 A daily walk allows you to get out of the house, in the fresh air, experiencing a change.
-Arranging to walk regularly with other mothers can make exercise enjoyable.
+Arranging to walk regularly with other parents can make exercise enjoyable.

-Eating well can be very difficult for busy mothers.
+Eating well can be very difficult for busy parents.
 Have simple things on hand like fresh salad vegetables cut up ready to eat with dips, fruit and yogurt, wholegrain breads and hearty soups.
 These types of foods release energy more slowly and can be quite sustaining.

 Although making changes in these areas might not come easily at this time, the effort involved will bring rewards in how you feel.
 Try to involve others around you to help you take care of yourself.

-Make social contact with other mothers
+Make social contact with other parents

-how other mums can help
+How other mums can help

 ‘It was my sanity’, says one mum of her weekly mothers group.